KillingSpark/HowLogindWorks/Readme.md

 1. What is needed to create a new session
 2. How messy systemd APIs are

-There will be a lot of guessing, and me saing I don't know what is happening.
+There will be a lot of guessing, and me saying I don't know what is happening.
 I promise the later parts of this document will be better informed.
 There are more and better sources on other parts of loginds inner workings.
 If anyone can shed light on what some of the more mysterious parameters do please let me know!